 Jane and Mick and Tina arrived together in that order.
 It was the same order they arrived anywhere.
 Tina drove from Brighton on the English south coast in her Mercedes…

-Know Thy Neighbours by Slawka G. Scarso
+Know Thy Neighbours by Slawka G Scarso

 You bump into them on the stairs, in the lift, while picking your post from the letterbox.
 Some you’ve known for years.
 You say hello, ask about their grandchildren, or…